-Movies and films are such an important part of many people’s lives.
-They allow you to escape from your reality and immerse yourself in entertainment, contrasting life, thrill, happiness, fear and excitement.
+Movies and films are such an important part of many people’s lives; they allow you to escape from your reality and immerse yourself in entertainment, contrasting life, thrill, devastation, fear and excitement.

-I love movies that inspire, and most importantly, movies that encourage me to think outside of the box.
+I love movies that inspire, and most importantly, movies that encourage me to think outside of the box and challenge the things I know.
 Films are such a huge inspiration in my life, no matter whether they’re a documentary, feature film or simple YouTube video.
 They constantly encourage me to be the best person I can be, to question my thoughts and to be empowered by things I may have never known.

-Here are 15 movies that encourage those who view them to think a little deeper, to learn about the past, and to simply better the future:
+Here’s a list of influential movies that encourage you to think a little deeper, to learn about the past, and to simply better the future:

 Zootopia is a Disney film based around a Bunny Cop, who is constantly judged for things out of her control.
 The movie is a perfect reflection of the issues that affect the population in today’s society.